devmetrics/devmetrics-nodejs-core/README.md

 - **Logs** are for a detailed drilldown.
 View specific user actions or debug code behaviour.

 Our lib api design relies on several principles:
 1. Metrics and logs go together, we provide a single api to write both logs and metrics.
-If you write logs you always need a metric for this event.
+For each event the API produces metrics with aggregated values and log entry with event details.
-2. If you write metrics, you often need a log with more details for this event.
-It's often called sampling and used for drilldown and debug.
-We provide options to control sampling rate.
+2. For high volume applications the log entries can be sampled.
+The combined log and metrics approach allows to preserve accurate aggregated information in metrics while significantly reducing diagnostic log volume.
-3. App events and user events are different types of data.
-It answers different questions for different people.
-For this reason at lib level we provide two separate api methods: `userEvent(...)` and `appEvent(...)`
+3. Tracking user acivity is a key requirement for moden apps.
+We provide `userEvent` as first class citizen in the libary to simplify user activity tracking.
+In addition to userEvent we also provide `appEvent` to track structured information about application levels events such as start, stop, etc.

 Checkout chat with out development team for comments and questions: https://gitter.im/devmetrics/dev#